-In 2010, Sabah contributed to 26.9 per cent of the

-country's crude oil production.
+In 2010, Sabah contributed to 26.9 per cent of the country's crude oil production.

-Dr Rosalam added that having identified the potentials of oil and gas sector in the region, UMS felt that there was an urgent need to address the issue of human resources, low and high level, for the oil and gas upstream and downstream operations.
+Rosalam said having identified the potentials of oil and gas sector in the region, UMS felt that there was an urgent need to address the issue of human resources, low and high level, for the oil and gas upstream and downstream operations.

-"Since UMS have the capacity to train human capital, through its School of Engineering and IT (SKTM), accordingly, Master of Oil and Gas Engineering have been established," he said.
+Since UMS has the capacity to train human capital, through its School of Engineering and IT (SKTM), accordingly, Master of Oil and Gas Engineering has been established, he said.

 UMS will be the first in Malaysia to offer a Masters in Engineering in Oil and Gas under an 18-month programme, due to begin in September this year.

-"This also places UMS as the fourth institute to offer such a programme after the United States, Brazil and

-Scotland.

-Dr Rosalam also said the program has been initiated to generate pool of quality graduates to cater to the needs of the ever demanding oil and gas sector.
+This also places UMS as the fourth institute to offer such a programme after the United States, Brazil and Scotland.
+Rosalam said the program has been initiated to generate pool of quality graduates to cater to the needs of ever demanding oil and gas sector.